tjanczuk/edge/README.md

 ## How to: call node.js from .NET

-In addition to marahaling data, owin can marshal proxies to JavaScript functions when invoking .NET code from node.js.
+In addition to marshaling data, owin can marshal proxies to JavaScript functions when invoking .NET code from node.js.
 This allows .NET code to call back into node.js.

 Suppose the node.js application passes an `add` function to the .NET code as a property of an object.
-The function receives two numbers and returns the sum of them via the provied callback:
+The function receives two numbers and returns the sum of them via the provided callback:

 ```javascript
 var owin = require('owin');